-Recover a database availability group member server
+Recover a database availability group member server in Exchange Server

-Microsoft Exchange Server Setup includes the switch /m:RecoverServer that can be used to perform the server recovery operation.
+Microsoft Exchange Server Setup includes the switch /m:RecoverServer that can be used to run the server recovery operation.
 Running Setup with the /m:RecoverServer switch causes Setup to read the server's configuration information from Active Directory for a server with the same name as the server from which you're running Setup.

 After the server's configuration information is gathered from Active Directory, the original Exchange files and services are then installed on the server, and the roles and settings that were stored in Active Directory are then applied to the server.